pyjarrett/programming-with-ada/source/overview.rst

 Ada descends from Pascal, and yet uses many concepts already familiar to C or C++ programmers.
-As a long time C++ programmer, I find Ada leverages the concepts I'm used to in more formal, and often compiler-checked ways.
+As a long time C++ programmer, I find Ada leverages the concepts I'm used to in more formal, and often compiler-check ways.

 For example:
 - Instead of an header file providing an informal spec and an associated source